tulasidamarla/algorithms-and-data-structures/README.md

     - Non-Linear (Stored/accessed in non-linear order)
       Eg: Trees, Graphs

-**Arrays cannot be created in any programming language.
-Created automatically
+**Arrays cannot be created manually.
+They are created automatically by the programming language.

 Abstract data types (ADT's)
 -